wyndhblb/fvec/README.md

 - `l`, `sd` is a named set vector with the vector object as `[]Tuple{string, double}`

+Another method is

+    GetVectorFromString(string)

+Which will take the ShortHand or "Full struct form"

+    msss which is a VMStrTPStrStr
+    sis which is VSStrStr
+    VMStrTPStrStr
+    VSStrStr
+    li which is VLInt
+    VLint

+*note* would not recommend using this for really high volume object initialization as the branch/map and string GC issues can cause performance issue.
+If the volume is low (1000s/Second) the extra GC/CPU cycles is probably ok.

 ## Interface

 The basic interface is a `Vector` which can be used as the basis for usage in other things.